Creative Food Ideas for your Child

 - Sit together as a family and enjoy your meals.

 - Keep it innovative!
-You could cut up veggies in different shapes every day and put together veggies of different colours. eg. Cucumber, carrot sticks, or rings
+For dinner ideas for toddlers, you could cut up veggies in different shapes every day and put together veggies of different colours. eg. Cucumber, carrot sticks, or rings

-- Make sure your child has enough time to eat at meal times.
+- While planning meal plan for kids, make sure your child has enough time to eat in every meal.
 They cannot eat as quickly as adults.
 It is also important to let your child eat as independently as possible, even if they make a mess.

 Providing your child with a nutrient-dense diet is important as children have small tummies but their nutrient needs are high.
 Here are a few healthy food options for your child: